uyuni-project/sumaform/README_ADVANCED.md

 You can configure a `package-mirror` host for the testsuite and that will be beneficial deploy performance, but presently an Internet connection will still be needed to deploy test hosts correctly.

+If you want to select a specific branch, use the variable branch.

+This variable, let you select at momemnt 4 types of branches/configuration.

+refhost30, refehost (master) -> latest version of suse-mgr

+manager30, master -> HEAD (latest version of suse-mgr)

 ## pgpool-II replicated database

 Experimental support for a pgpool-II setup is included.
 You must configure two Postgres instances with fixed names `pg1.tf.local` and `pg2.tf.local` as per the definition below: